tardis-sn/tardis/docs/running.rst

 have full access to the model properties

 .. code-block:: python

-    from tardis import run_tardis
+    >>> from tardis import run_tardis
-    import yaml

-    configuration_dict = yaml.load(open('myconfig.yml')
-    model = run_tardis(configuration_dict)
+    >>> model = run_tardis('myconfig.yml')

+This model can then be used for inspecting the run as described :ref:`physical_quantities`

 Graphical User Interface
 ========================

 A graphical user interface is being developed for this code using QT.
 We envision to have this available in the next few minor releases.